 At the school’s request, the California-based nonprofit High School Nation hauled the performers in to slather the kids with positive vibes, to bulk up their self-esteem, to remind them to be creative and to believe in themselves.

 “It’s a great first-week activity,” said Dave Cox, the school’s theater arts teacher and director.
 “In the first part of the year, we focus a lot on social contracts and getting student buy-in about how we want them to treat each other.
 This is just one of those ways we show them that we value their time, that we understand school can be hard, and this is a great pressure release, and it’s got great educational value.”

-Auburn is one of only five schools in Washington state to be included on HSN’s 40-stop, nationwide tour, which heads next to Chicago.
+This is the second year High School Nation has made it to Auburn, which is only five schools in Washington state to be included on HSN’s 40-stop, nationwide tour, which headed next to Chicago